sean-benedict-bernardo/UXSTaft2023-DevDeptApp-BERNARDO/README.md

 - Driver information does not directly contain all-time stats (race wins, championships, etc.), and constructor/team at the time.
 ### Wikipedia API related
 - Pictures of drivers depend on the existence of one in their respective Wikipedia articles.
 - There are some instances where a slight difference in the driver's name that causes their article to not be pulled up.
 Example: Albon's Wikipedia article from the API is `http://en.wikipedia.org/wiki/Alexander_Albon` and not `https://en.wikipedia.org/wiki/Alex_Albon`.
 On Wikipedia it resolves to Alex Albon correctly, however, his photo does not show up from the API.
+Albon, in particular, has been fixed manually, however, other drivers with similar issues are to be found.
 - Due to the non-standard sizes of driver photos, some driver cards will appear very differently.

 ## Big Disclaimer